-Action Level Exceeded for Lead
+Action Level Previously Exceeded for Lead

-Lead was found in one residential tap samples that exceeded the AL (Action Level) of 15 ppb during the 2011 round of residential Lead and Copper monitoring.
-Even though three residential samples exceeded the Lead AL, the system was in compliance with the Lead regulations.
-We have implemented a corrosion control strategy to control the lead release into the water and this has made us compliant with the Lead regulations since 2006.
-The next round of triennial residential Lead and Copper monitoring is scheduled to be conducted in 2012.
+We are pleased to report that in 2012, none of the residential tape samples collected for Lead and Copper exceeded the AL (Action Level).
+In 2011, Lead was found in one residential tap sample that exceeded the AL (Action Level) of 15 ppb during the residential Lead and Copper monitoring.
+Even though one residential sample exceeded the Lead AL, the system was in compliance with the Lead regulations.
+In 2005, we have implemented a corrosion control strategy to control lead release into the water and this made us compliant with the Lead regulations since 2006.
+The next round of triennial residential Lead and Copper monitoring is scheduled to be conducted in 2013.

-Lead Statement
+Lead Statements